Skip to main content

 88%

-• Charming art style and engaging story that combines humor with eerie elements.
+• Charming art style and engaging story that combines humor with a creepy atmosphere.

 • Variety of puzzles that range from easy to moderately challenging, providing a satisfying experience.

-• Great voice acting and well-written dialogue that enhances the overall atmosphere.
+• Great voice acting and well-written dialogue that enhances the overall experience.

 • Some puzzles have vague or poorly explained instructions, leading to confusion.